Prospective DVM Students

 Emailed to the VSTP Director and Coordinator

 - In addition to the REQUIRED 3 VMCAS letters of recommendation for the DVM program, applicants to the VSTP program must submit a minimum of 2 additional letters of recommendation from research scientists which address your research potential.
-These VSTP letters should be sent directly to Dr. Xinbin Chen (email@example.com) and Erin Kent (firstname.lastname@example.org) by October 15th.
+If a research scientist provided a letter for the DVM application, they are welcome to provide a separate letter for the VSTP application.
+All VSTP letters should be sent directly to Dr. Xinbin Chen (email@example.com) and Erin Kent (firstname.lastname@example.org) by October 31st.

 For further information, contact: